“Did God make them gay?”

 More Resources for Parents about Sex Education:

-- Preparing Christian Kids for the LGBT World
+- Preparing Christian Kids for an LGBT World

 - Transgenderism: 5 Things Your Kids Need to Hear You Say